 or any 2 or more of them.

-[Section 30 amended by No. 72 of 1986 s.
-22.]
+[Section 30 amended: No. 72 of 1986 s.
+22; No. 20 of 2013 s.
+101.]

 31. Escape from custody — penalty

 (1) Any person who, being a person in custody under an order of transfer, escapes or attempts to escape from that custody while he is not within Western Australia or the participating State or the Territory to which he was being conveyed under that order is guilty of a crime and is liable to imprisonment for a term not exceeding 3 years, to be served after the expiration of any term of imprisonment, penal servitude or detention to which he was subject at the time of his escape or attempt to escape.